Can a Freezer Be Kept in an Unheated Garage? Here’s What You Need To Know

 Credit: Sydney Rae / Unsplash

-Can a freezer be kept in an unheated garage: factors to consider
+Can a freezer be kept in an unheated garage?
+Factors to consider

+Extreme temperature fluctuations can have a negative impact on a regular freezer.
 Here are some factors to look into before hauling a freezer into your garage:

-• Temperature: We mentioned above that garage temperatures should stay between 0 -110 degrees Fahrenheit (18 degrees below to 43 degrees Celsius).Think about how hot temperatures get during the summer months, and how cold things get over winter.
+• Temperature: We mentioned above that garage temperatures should stay between 0–110 degrees Fahrenheit (-18–43 degrees Celsius).
+Think about how hot temperatures get during the summer months, and how cold things get over winter.
 If temperatures get too hot, the freezer needs to work harder to keep temperatures cool.
 This leads to more energy usage and higher utility bills.
 Your freezer also wears down more quickly if it’s always working hard.
-On the other hand, when temperatures are too frigid, the freezer is tricked into thinking it has reached the desired temperature and may switch off.
+On the other hand, when you experience cold weather, the freezer is tricked into thinking it has reached the desired temperature and may switch off.
 You may have a freezer box full of thawed food.

 • Insulation: Is your garage insulated?
 If yes, this helps to reduce temperature fluctuations.
 So even if your garage is unheated and you live in a mild climate, you might be able to keep a garage freezer.
 If you have an uninsulated garage, you may need to consider insulating it, or creating a custom insulated space for the freezer.